Background & writing

 The Free-Writing Intensive has struck a nerve.
 Often in the workshop, a certain quality of engagement comes over people while practicing, a kind of spell is cast, and when they come out of that experience, and read back what they wrote, and they’re stunned and surprised by what came out of their pens.
 “I was quite taken, moved, and frequently overwhelmed by the whole experience,” said one participant.
 “It’s messy.
 It’s intense.
 It’s difficult.
 But it’s the truest writing I’ve ever done.
 And it made me feel alive,” said another.

 Over the past ten years, Diana has offered The Free-Writing Intensive at writing conferences and in living rooms throughout the United States.
-Nowadays, when people contact her asking if she has plans to teach in their region, her standard response is, “You get ten people and a living room, and I’ll get on a plane.”
+Nowadays, when people contact her asking if she has plans to teach in their region, her standard response is, “Get ten people and a living room, and I’ll get on a plane.”
 This is exactly what happened in Berkeley and San Luis Obispo, CA, Tarrytown and Nanuet, NY, Wilmington, DE, Rockville, MD, Port Republic, NJ, New Hampshire, and elsewhere.
-(Well not exactly, sometimes she only had to hop on Amtrak.)
+(Sometimes she only had to hop on Amtrak.)